indika/blog/_posts/2013-10-25-cooking-with-chef.md

 {% highlight bash %}

-knife solo data bag create indika bob
+knife solo data bag create indika mybag
 --secret-file /Users/indika/.chef/encrypted_data_bag_secret
 --data-bag-path data_bags
 -e vim
---json-file data_bags/indika/_bob.json
+--json-file data_bags/indika/_mybag.json

 {% endhighlight %}

+This command:
-- It takes a secret file.
+- takes a secret file
-- A path to place the bag
+- a path to place the bag
-- A preferred editor
+- a preferred text editor
-- And a source bag
+- and a source bag

 Notice how this creates the structure for me.
 And I fully specify the source.